memfault/interrupt/_drafts/test-automation-renode.md

-An alternative to building a complicated orchestration system for automated tests is to use the popular hardware emulator project, Renode, and it's built-in RobotFramework integration.
+An alternative to building a complicated orchestration system for automated tests is to use the popular hardware emulator project, Renode, and it's built-in Robot Framework integration.

 <!-- excerpt start -->

-In this post, I cover what it takes to build a simple firmware for use with Renode, how to build and administer tests with RobotFramework, and how to run these tests within Github's continuous integration system.
+In this post, I cover what it takes to build a simple firmware for use with Renode, how to build and administer tests with Robot Framework, and how to run these tests within Github's continuous integration system.

 <!-- excerpt end -->